Frequently Asked Questions

 Why does MMC need an Innovation Cohort?

-MMC is launching an Innovation Cohort because there is a desperate need for smarter ways of solving the problems that we see everyday in clinical practice.
-We need all hands on deck - from our valuable trainees, to our seasoned clinicians and incredible scientists.
+MMC ihas an Innovation Cohort because there is a desperate need for smarter ways of solving the problems that we see everyday in clinical practice.
+We need all hands on deck - from our valuable trainees, to our seasoned clinicians, incredible scientists, and thoughtful staff at all levels of service across the enterprise.
 The Innovation Cohort is a place to learn how to turn discomforts and problems into novel, useful solutions.
 The Innovation Cohort will be the flattest, most honest place in the MaineHealth ecosystem.
 There will be no bosses, no hierarchy, and no discounted observations.
 If you have a good idea, we will advance it!

 How might I select a problem to work on?